Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-noninteractive.md

 ### Handle Swap File
 The swap file will be created to help with memory constraints at the OS level.

-In the event your Node already has a swap file enabled/created, you may see a `already exists` status instead of a `completed` status.
+In the event your node already has a swap file enabled/created, you may see a `already exists` status instead of a `completed` status.

 <MacWindow>
   Enabling OS swap .............................. completed<br />